 Rick Stein went to Thessaloniki and adored the fresh peaches which were in season, and made a lovely pie (his BBC series of Long Weekends might not still be available to view).

-It’s autumn right now, so I’ve substituted apples and pears, but any fresh (or even tinned) fruit would be absolutely fine.
+It’s autumn now, so I’ve substituted apples and pears, but any fresh (or tinned/frozen) fruit would be absolutely fine.
 This is the easiest posh pud I’ve ever made.

 Serves: up to 10

 - 1 x 200g packet of filo pastry sheets

 - 1 lemon: juice only

 - 6 eating apples (Cox, Braeburn, etc but not Bramley); peel if you like